 Check if the tariff is offline

-Some energy tariffs are labelled ‘online tariffs’ but you can actually often access them offline.
+Some energy tariffs are labelled 'online tariffs' but you may be able to access them offline.
 If your gran is offline, check when you do the comparison if you can get bills posted and give meter readings over the phone.

 If it really is an online tariff, most suppliers require an email address to create an account.
-This applies to several of the current top deals including the one from Extra Energy.
-However, if your gran doesn’t have an email account, you could always set up a free Gmail, Hotmail or Yahoo! account for her.
+However, if your gran doesn't have an email account, you could always set up a free Gmail, Hotmail or Yahoo! account for her.

 They can either access bills themselves with your help, or you can monitor and print it out for them.
-You may need to do this for every quarterly bill (four per year) so if they absolutely can't go online, consider this commitment.
+You may need to do this for every quarterly bill, so if they absolutely can't go online consider this commitment.